×

 News Travel Tips

-February cheapest month to fly for Indian Travellers: Skyscanner
+February cheapest month to fly for Indian Travelers: Skyscanner

-However 3 years of booking data also illustrates that cost patterns can differ by type of airline and distance of travel and so is destination-dependent.
-Further, February is the cheapest month to travel and Indian customers can suppose to accumulate 18 per cent on flight costs on usual, while booking 22 weeks in advance would result in savings of around 15 per cent on average.
+However, 3 years of booking data also illustrates that cost patterns can differ by type of airline and distance of travel and so is destination dependent.
+Further, February is the cheapest month to travel, and Indian customers are supposed to accumulate 18 per cent on flight costs on usual, while booking 22 weeks in advance would result in savings of around 15 per cent on average.

 Indian travelers can also save a large amount on flights to Australia and Thailand if they book 16 weeks before of their leaving date, it added.